 Jeremy Dunn, Project Surveyor, and David Barton, Director of Aerial Services, both of whom work on our ALM (Advanced Locating and Mapping) team spent time with me recently to discuss some of the unique services DAA offers its clients.
 I was stoked to accompany them in the field as Jeremy and David tested out our newest piece of aerial equipment.

 The ALM team is equipped with innovative technologies that allow us to collect information about a site faster and more efficiently than ever before by using drones and laser scanning.
-Drones allow us to perform thermal imaging, assess the health and viability of vegetation, and create highly accurate point clouds of sites and structures during aerial surveys.
+Drones allow us to perform thermal imaging, assess the health and viability of vegetation, and create highly accurate point butts of sites and structures during aerial surveys.

 Drones can be used for precision agriculture by assessing weed encroachment and the stress of plants.
 Some tractors have GPS capability, so the drone would identify the vegetation that isn’t healthy, and the tractor would be routed to the area.
 This makes for faster and more efficient maintenance of farmland.

 Our clients also like the fact that we can capture amazing videos and photographs of a site that they normally wouldn’t have access to.
 Laser scanning is a quick, unobtrusive way to collect millions of points that are used to create true existing conditions in 3D.
 Using these technologies cuts down on time spent collecting data and unnecessary trips to a site to double check measurements.